mayukhmondal/ABC-DLS/src/SFS/SFS_Examples.md

-# ABC-TFK with SFS Examples
+# ABC-DLS with SFS Examples

-In principle ABC-TFK is meant for any summary statistics (ss) that can be used to predict the parameters.
+In principle ABC-DLS is meant for any summary statistics (ss) that can be used to predict the parameters.
 But unfortunately it is impossible to give examples for every possible ss.
 On the other hand, it is harder to understand and implement if examples are not given.
 Thus here we used one of the ss to give an idea how to implement such a pipeline for population genomics background.
 Joint Site Frequency Spectrum (SFS) were shown to be good ss for this kind of approach.
-Although they are good but does not mean they are sufficient, thus ABC-TFK should not be shackled by only using SFS but this is a good starting point.
+Although they are good but does not mean they are sufficient, thus ABC-DLS should not be shackled by only using SFS but this is a good starting point.
 ## Installation

-To run and create SFS, we need some other packages.
-I divided the packages from the default packages of ABC-TFK as SFS are not necessary for ABC-TFK and more packages mean more dependency hell.
+To run and create SFS, we need some new packages.
+I divided the packages from the default packages of ABC-DLS as SFS are not necessary for ABC-DLS and more packages mean more dependency hell.
 The packages needed on top of the previous packages are:
 - scikit-allel
 - msprime
 - snakemake

-You can install as previously (of course in the same environment as ABC-TFK):
+You can install as previously (of course in the same environment as ABC-DLS):
 ```shell script
 conda install -c conda-forge -c bioconda --file src/SFS/requirements.txt
 ```